PowerCyberTraining/powercybertraining.github.io/pct/how-to-use.md

-# How to use this book
+# How to Follow the Training

 This book is designed to be *interactive* and *hands-on*.
 To get the most out of your learning experience, we recommend the following approach: